-The advantages over a 50-page business plan
+The advantages of a one page business plan

 It’s possible to boil everything down to a single page if you’re economical with words.

 It will help you to map out your idea in under an hour, and explain your business model to the potential investors.
 If they like what they see, it will make them want to read the full-length version.

-As we’ve just covered, a one-page business plan makes it more likely that investors or banks will give you the time of day.
-One page is a quicker read than a pamphlet — although you will need a comprehensive business plan eventually!
+As we’ve just covered, a one page business plan makes it more likely that investors or banks will give you the time of day.
+One page is a quicker read than a pamphlet — although you will need a comprehensive business plan, eventually!

-In the meantime, there are other advantages to a one-page business plan that will come in handy.
+In the meantime, there are other advantages to a one page business plan that will come in handy.
 So read on, if you’re still not convinced that you can work magic with a single page.

-1. Condense your thoughts
+Advantage #1 Condense your thoughts

-2. See the big picture
+Advantage #2 See the big picture

 You’ll cut out all the fluff when you’re limited to one page.
 That automatically makes you look at the big picture.
 And that will also help guide your decisions when you put your plan into action.

-You know why it’s a good idea to write a one-page business plan, and you could now open a blank Word document to get started.
+You know why it’s a good idea to write a one page business plan, and you could now open a blank Word document to get started.
 But why do that when there are ready-made templates?

-1. Business Model Canvas
+One Page Plan Template: Business Model Canvas

 Lean Canvas was created by Ash Maurya, and it represents an adaptation from the original Business Model Canvas, inspired by the book Lean Startup by Eric Ries.
 This one page business plan can help you deconstruct your idea into its key assumptions.

 What’s so special about this template is that it follows the problem-solution approach, and it’s more suitable for startups and entrepreneurs.

-Sections Your Plan Should Have
+Sections Of Your One Page Business Plan